sherwin-leung/antifragile/README.md

 <summary>Click to view version 1 changelog</summary>

+* v1.12
+  * Added countdown sounds starting from 5 seconds or less remaining for "Rest" and "Additional Rest"

 * v1.11
-  * Fixed a bug where the timer would consider 0 (zero) a number to fully count down a second for.
+  * Fixed a bug where the timer would consider 0 (zero) a number to count down a full second for

 * v1.10
   * Added the ability to insert a buffer period (duration-based, just like with exercises) between exercises in a routine.
 Will not add a buffer period after the last exercise or after any "Additional Rest"